guardian/most-viewed-video-uploader/README.md

 and keep an eye on logs for signs of problems.
 You can also query the ophan logs for evidence of the requests this lambda makes e.g. search for ophan logs with "/api/video/mostviewed" in the message, and for this application's ophan API key.

+This last line was put in as a test.